ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## DevID Used With EAT

-As just described, EAT defines a network protocol and {{IEEE.802.1AR}} doesn't.
+As just described, EAT standardizes a message format and {{IEEE.802.1AR}} doesn't.
 Vice versa, EAT doesn't define a an device implementation and DevID does.

-Hence, EAT can be the network protocol that a DevID is used with.
+Hence, EAT can be the message format that a DevID is used with.
 The DevID secret becomes the attestation key used to sign EATs.
 The DevID and its certificate chain become the endorsement sent to the verifier.

-In this case the EAT and the DevID are likely to both provide a device identifier (e.g. a serial number).
+In this case, the EAT and the DevID are likely to both provide a device identifier (e.g. a serial number).
 In the EAT it is the UEID (or SUEID).
 In the DevID (used as an endorsement), it is a device serial number included in the subject field of the DevID certificate.
 It is probably a good idea in this use for them to be the same serial number or for the UEID to be a hash of the DevID serial number.